 Odin’s wolves and ravens, however, are not the most interesting animals present in Valhalla.
 The unimaginable quantity of food and drink required to happily feed all of the fallen warriors throughout history is, according to myth, apparently satisfied by two huge animals.
 For the food supply, a single boar named Saehrimnir is carved and cooked daily by a chef named Andhrimnir.
 The boar’s meat never fails to fill the stomachs of the Einherjar, and no matter how much has been carved from the beast, it always regenerates by nightfall, so as to be cooked again on the next day.
 As for drink, all of the alcohol consumed by the inhabitants of Valhalla comes from a giant goat named Heidrun.
 She stands atop Valhalla and perpetually chews on the leaves of a tree named Lerad (or Laerad), which some assume to be interchangeable with the World Tree of Norse mythology, Yggdrasil.
 While Heidrun merrily chews on her leaves, an endless supply of mead pours from her udders, supplying the warriors of Valhalla with all the alcoholic drink they could ever want or need.

 Heidrun, according to myth, has to share the roof of Valhalla with another giant animal.
 Her companion’s name is Eikthyrnir, or Oak Antlers.
 Eikthynir is a huge stag who also spends his time chomping away at the great tree.
 While Heidrun eats the tree’s leaves and produces mead, Eikthynir gnaws at the tree’s branches.
-This oddly causes Eikthynir’s antlers to perspire profusely, causing enough water to pour from his horns to supply many of the rivers throughout Asgard.
+This oddly causes Eikthynir’s antlers to perspire profusely, and enough water pours from his horns to supply many of the rivers throughout Asgard.

 Written by C. Keith Hansley.